Biomedical Engineer

 Entry level

-For biomedical engineers working in the private sector the common route is to achieve chartered status through various professional bodies, such as the IPEM, the IMechE, or the IET
+For biomedical engineers working in the private sector, the common route is to achieve chartered status through various professional bodies, such as the Institute of Physics and Engineering in Medicine, the Institution of Mechanical Engineers (IMechE) or the Institution of Engineering and Technology (IET).

 Future career